microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/set-flag.md

 A ``ghost`` sprite will pass through wall tiles and causes no overlap events with tiles or other sprites.

-The example here shows a ghost sprite moving past another sprite without an overlap event occuring.
+The example here shows a ghost sprite moving past another sprite without an overlap event occurring.
 It also passes over a non-wall tile and through a wall tile without stopping or triggering tile events.

 ```blocks
 scene.onHitWall(SpriteKind.Player, function (sprite, location) {